AonCyberLabs/SSH-Weak-DH/README.md

 # About

-This tool establishes SSH connections to a server, thereby enumerating through various client configurations, in order to determine whether the server allows a Diffie-Hellman (DH) key exchange based on a weak group.
-We hope that our tool will be useful to check SSH servers for weak DH key exchange configurations.
+This tool creates SSH connections to a server and goes through different client configurations to check if the server permits a Diffie-Hellman (DH) key exchange using a weak group.
+We aim for our tool to help assess SSH servers for weak DH key exchange settings.

-Note that this tool tests a limited number of configurations and therefore potentially fails to detect some weak configurations.
-Moreover, the server possibly blocks connections before the scan completes.
+Please be aware that this tool tests a limited set of configurations, which might result in some weak configurations going undetected.
+Additionally, the server might block connections before the scan finishes.

 For further information about our tool, visit [https://www.aon.com/cyber-solutions/aon_cyber_labs/ssh-weak-diffie-hellman-group-identification-tool/](https://www.aon.com/cyber-solutions/aon_cyber_labs/ssh-weak-diffie-hellman-group-identification-tool/).